 3. Material MUST be double-spaced and must use a clear font so that it can be read easily.
-The pages MUST be numbered.
-Students are responsible for supplying electronic copies of their work to their colleagues, who can download the material to be critiqued from Blackboard.
+The pages MUST be numbered and each page should have the writer's name.
+Students are responsible for supplying pdf copies of their work to their colleagues, who can download the material to be critiqued from Blackboard.
 You MUST give the instructor TWO hard copies of each submission, in a large clear font, one-sided pages.
 You must provide TWO hard copies of your critiques of your colleagues' work, ONE for Professor van Herk and one for the author of the text under consideration.